• Sign In

 The Role of UV in Farina Formation

 While UV light (wavelengths below 400 nm) is often considered harmful to plants, it plays a crucial role in Copiapoa physiology—especially in stimulating farina production.
 Plants grown exclusively under PAR, without UV exposure, may remain healthy but often lack this key adaptive feature.
-In contrast, moderate, controlled UV exposure encourages authentic farina development, contributing to the plant’s natural protective adaptations.
+In contrast, moderate, controlled UV exposure encourages robust farina development, contributing to the plant’s natural protective adaptations.

 Why PAR Meters Matter—and Lux Meters Mislead